donkuri/Kaishi/README.md

 <img src="https://github.com/donkuri/Kaishi/blob/main/pics/back-card.png" alt="Back of a Card in Kaishi 1.5k" style="width: 100%; height: auto">

 Contrary to most of the decks, here furigana gives the reading of the word, with the meaning right below.
 Audio for the word and for the sentence are then available for you.
 If you would like, you can also add pitch accent, see below.
 If there are notes related to that specifc card, they are displayed down below.

+## Where do I get the deck?

 You can either get the deck on the [releases](https://github.com/donkuri/Kaishi/releases/) page of this GitHub or on [AnkiWeb](https://ankiweb.net/shared/info/1196762551), provided the deck is not undergoing review.

 ## What options are available for the deck?